How to secure IoT devices in business

 This information could include temperature, moisture, or movement data.
 However, IoT sensors also increasingly cover highly specialized tasks like monitoring body functions.

-The Internet-of-Things operates in households, vehicles, workplaces, and even urban spaces.
+The Internet of Things operates in households, vehicles, workplaces, and even urban spaces.
 The IoT market has expanded rapidly, from $115 billion in 2016 to $478 billion in 2022, and could reach $2.4 trillion in 2029.

 Billions of devices already operate continuously as network endpoints, and the number is constantly rising.
 This growth also means that threat surfaces are rapidly expanding.
 Match that expansion with the security flaws inherent within IoT technology, and you have the perfect conditions for a cybersecurity storm.